MG8mer/-macintosh_128K-/MARKDOWN.md

 Are you kidding me Apple?
 How could you go from making the *almighty* **Macintosh 128K** to a silly thing called a Macbook?
 Really?
 Calling it that because you make *Mac* hardware and it folds like a book?
 How imaginative![^3] 🙄

-Also, that design is *disgustingly* slim, a computer needs bulkiness to it!
+Also, that design is *disgustingly* slim, a computer needs bulkiness to it, just like the Macintosh 128K, and a built in keyboard?
+And a trackpad?
+Seriously?
+Why bind them to a keyboard they may not like?
+Allow them to buy it for themselves!

+Anyway...

+---
 You were able to make the battery more efficient and keep the GPU integrated, *unlike certain companies that make a seperate piece of hardware for it!* But you *still* increased the `CPU` speed AND `Storage` by a degree of more than a thousand, and gave us 8 GB of `RAM`!
 What?!
 128 KB of `RAM` is more than enough for a standard person, 8 GB is absurd!!

+---
+I could go on for hours & hours on this matter, but I think enough has been said.

+Maybe you learned something from reading this, or maybe you though it was completely absurd ~(which it kinda was)~.

+But either way my point stands:

+**The Macintosh 128K is truly a phenomenal piece of hardware and was a gem in the computer world**.

+If you've made it this far, thank you, but until later:

+# Goodbye!